mostjs/core/docs/api.rst

 run
 ```

+.. attention:: ``@most/core`` encourages a declarative approach.
+Combinators like :ref:`until` allow you to declare which events you're interested in, and ``@most/core`` will manage acquiring and disposing resources automatically.  ``run`` is intended for use cases that cannot be handled declaratively, such as at integration points with other projects whose APIs may force an imperative approach.

 .. code-block:: haskell

-  run :: Sink a -> Scheduler -> Stream a -> void
+  run :: Sink a -> Scheduler -> Stream a -> Disposable

 Run a :ref:`Stream`, sending all events to the provided :ref:`Sink`.
 The Stream's :ref:`Time` values come from the provided :ref:`Scheduler`.
+Returns a :ref:`Disposable` that can be used to dispose underlying resources imperatively.

+Declarative combinators like :ref:`until` still manage resources automatically when using ``run``.
+The returned :ref:`Disposable` simply provides an `additional` way to trigger disposal manually.

 Construction
 ^^^^^^^^^^^^